areffendiw/parallax/parallax/README.md

 # parallax
-parallax website with simple html and css.
+parallax website with simple html. need to add navbar needs to add footer need to add content